Maxime-AI/IFT3913/README.md

  - The Weighted Method Count(WMC) : "is a good indicator of how much time and effort is required to modify and maintain this class.
 The WMC metric is defined as the sum of complexities of all methods declared in a class."
  Source: https://phpmd.org/rules/codesize.html#:~:text=The%20Weighted%20Method%20Count%20(WMC,methods%20declared%20in%20a%20class.

- How to run the project
+ How to run the project?
 ==========================

 Go to our Jar file: "IFT3913 TP1.jar"